Jingo88/bestMovies/README.md

 });
 ```

-We are verifying the user at sign in.
+We are verifying the user that is signing in.
 Select the user from the database and see if the stored password matches the submitted password.
 Pay attention to the two "req.session" below.
 We are creating more values in our session token to be used later.

 ```
 app.post('/session', function(req,res){